 - Ashley Ann has instructions for turning a thrift-store painting into a cheeky paint-by-numbers piece.

 - Are you tired of chalkboard paint?
 I'm not, and I love the idea of turning a vintage painting into a chalkboard by blacking out some of the elements with chalkboard paint.
-You can create your own, or snap up this one from Etsy shop The Mosaic Butterfly for $38.50.

 - If you're a little more artistic, you can try adding monsters to thrift store paintings.
 Artist Chris McMahon has created quite a few of these.
 Guaranteed to give boring landscape paintings a certain je ne sais quoi.